zephyrproject-rtos/zephyr/boards/arm/mimxrt1160_evk/doc/index.rst

 System Clock
 ============

+The MIMXRT1160 SoC is configured to use SysTick as the system clock source, running at 600MHz.
+When targeting the M4 core, SysTick will also be used, running at 240MHz

-The MIMXRT1160 SoC is configured to use the 32 KHz low frequency oscillator on the board as a source for the GPT timer to generate a system clock.
+When power management is enabled, the 32 KHz low frequency oscillator on the board will be used as a source for the GPT timer to generate a system clock.
+This clock enables lower power states, at the cost of reduced resolution

 Serial Port
 ===========